holdex/whitepaper/README.md

 - becoming a *superconnector* that facilitates *permissioned exchange* within the ecosystem.
 - actively participating in the governance of the protocol.

-To this *initial* 200,000 $HLDX, a *ongoing* incentives will be added, in the forms of grants from the smart treasury, as well as apportionements from the *targeted inflation* in later years.
-Therefore, from its very beginning, `ki` will be anchored by value with `HLDX` as the first use case of the anchoring mechanism.
+To this *initial* 50,000 $HLDX, *ongoing* incentives will be added, in the forms of grants from the smart treasury, as well as apportionements from the *targeted inflation* in later years.
+Therefore, from its very beginning, `ki` will be anchored by value with `HLDX` as the first use case of the value-anchoring mechanism.

 ---

 **Conclusion**

-The Holdex Protocol is the future of Crypto community incentives, for a variety of reasons:
+The Holdex Protocol is the future of Crypto community incentives and community-centered decentralized reputation, for a variety of reasons:
 - Due to in-build *Sybil resistance*, it is capable of encouraging real community actions and measure them free of mass manipulation and fake accounts
-- Through the *value anchoring* mechanism, incentives that truly engage the community are possible.
-The same incentives that would be near-wasted on an airdrop or another mass distribution of valuable tokens can be implemented on Holdex, get the same or more true reach (once you take all the fakes out), plus uniquely reward community members who get involved early.
+- Through the *value-anchoring* mechanism, incentives that truly engage the community are possible.
+The same incentives that would be near-wasted on an airdrop or another mass distribution of valuable tokens can be implemented on Holdex, achieving higher true reach (by removing all the fake accounts from the distribution), plus uniquely reward community members who get involved early.
 - With the *permissioned exchange fee* mechanism, highly-active users like promoters and other *superconnectors* across the Crypto community can monetize their influence and access.